NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 * Ad Loaded - fires when an ad finishes loading
 * Ad Failed to Load - fires when an ad request fails (it is not recommended to load ads from this event's callback)
 * Ad Opened - fires when an ad opens an overlay that covers the screen
-* Ad Left Application - fires when the user clicks on an ad
 * Ad Closed - fires when the user is about to return to the app after tapping on an ad
+* Ad Clicked - fires when the banner is clicked

 ## Interstitial Ads